-3.04 Decision Making and Policy Formation
+3.04 Decision Making and Policy Development

-The Division of Culture, Planning & Policy (CPP) oversees the development and maintenance of Nevada State University's institutional policy and procedure.
-Institutional policy and procedure are intended to provide clarity to stakeholders while mitigating institutional and stakeholder risk, advancing equity, and ensuring compliance with state and federal laws as well as the procedures and guidelines of the Nevada System of Higher Education.
+The Division of Culture, Planning, & Policy (CPP) oversees the development and maintenance of Nevada State University's institutional policies and procedures.
+Institutional policies and procedures are intended to provide clarity to stakeholders while mitigating institutional and stakeholder risk, advancing equity, and ensuring compliance with state and federal laws as well as the procedures and guidelines of the Nevada System of Higher Education.
 Institutional policies align operations, set behavioral expectations across the institution, and communicate roles and responsibilities.
 CPP has the important task of helping the Nevada State community develop policies that are accessible, flexible, efficient, and supportive of the most diverse range of stakeholders possible.

 We strive to involve and empower our institution's subject matter experts and those directly impacted by all institutional policies.
-NS stakeholders including students, academic faculty, administrative faculty, classified employees, executive staff, recognized student clubs and organizations and other campus groups are encouraged to get meaningfully involved in policy development by providing input on draft policies or by joining a policy development team.
+NS stakeholders, including students, academic faculty, administrative faculty, classified employees, executive staff, recognized student clubs and organizations, and other campus groups are encouraged to get meaningfully involved in policy development by providing input on draft policies or by joining a policy development team.
 Standardized policy and procedure tools, templates, and timelines empower policy developers to consistently organize and communicate information.

-Institutional policy lifecycle phases are Pre-Development, Development, Approval, Distribution, and Maintenance.
-All institutional policies are reviewed by general counsel and approved by the relevant Division Vice President and the President of Nevada State University.
+All institutional policies are reviewed by general counsel and approved by the relevant division vice president and the president of Nevada State University.
 Learn more at www.nevadastate.edu/policy.